StevenPeutz/MacOS-EasyLookUp-tool/Instructions.md

 # Shortcutting manually translating in Mac OS Catalina (regardless of browser) #

+UPDATE: alternative is downloading (under 'downloads') the .workflow files.
+After downloading, doubleclick these files and your operating system will ask if you want to use these as workflows.
+Click yes.
+Now you can find them under system preferences > keyboard > services to give them the desired shortkey (see step 6).</br>
+OuiOuiBaguette -> Google Translate -> CTRL CMD Z </br>
+OuiOuiBaguette -> Urban Dictionary -> CTRL CMD X </br>
+OuiOuiBaguette -> google.com -> CTRL CMD C </br>
+(or use the touchbar!)

 ### How to set it up; ###

 The Google translate part</br>

 1. Open up 'Automator' (open spotlight (⌘+ Spacebar) and then search for 'automator')</br>